CREATING BEAUTY FOR EVERYDAY LIFE

 The wooden spoon is an ancient and iconic object.
 It is a small handheld sculpture bound to utilitarian function.
 It is also where that function meets the balance of proportions, shape, and texture.
 Our spoon designs are inspired by traditional forms from all over the world, but predominantly from Sweden and Japan.
 They are made using a variety of techniques and finished with a knife.
 Our wood is sourced locally and worked green or fresh whenever possible.

 Napkins, handkerchiefs, and other textiles are woven in small batches on a floor loom with natural fibers like linen, cotton, and wool.
 Some fibers are also grown, processed, hand-spun, and hand-dyed with indigo, birchbark, and other natural dyes.
-Traditional and historical patterns and colors are an inspiration for the designs.
+Traditional and historical patterns and colors are a primary source of inspiration for the designs.

 Birch Bark goods